firebase/firebase-js-sdk/docs-devsite/functions.httpscallablestreamoptions.md

 ## HttpsCallableStreamOptions.signal

 An AbortSignal that can be used to cancel the streaming response.
-When the signal is aborted, both the underlying connection and stream will be terminated.
+When the signal is aborted, the underlying http connection will be terminated.

 <b>Signature:</b>